kavishdevar/kavishdevar.github.io/_tools/Test.md

 permalink: /tools/tool-1/
 ---

 This is an example of a tool.
-This is a test.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec auctor, nunc nec...

 <!--more-->

 ## Heading 1
-Hi, this is a test.
+Hi, this is a tool.
 ### Heading 1.2
-Hi, this is a test.
+Hi, this is a tool.
 ## Heading 2
-Hi, this is a test.
+Hi, this is a tool.
 ### Heading 2.2
-Hi, this is a test.
+Hi, this is a tool.